pfxuan/lustrefs/README.md

   * Lustre client installed on all machines in the cluster
   * Java Runtime Environment (JRE, for Hadoop)

-NOTE: Plugin relies on one *nix command line utility to function properly:
+NOTE: Plugin relies on one Unix command line utility to function properly:

   * getfattr: Used to fetch Extended Attributes of a file